 None of this explains the mechanism of how starvation can raise uric acid.
 Ogryzlo offers:

 The problem of uric acid retention in fasting is probably, in its essentials, the old, unsolved problem of gout.

-Not a good explanation of what is happening scientifically when we eat badly, but a reminder, perhaps, that commonsense plays a huge part in managing gout.
+Not a good explanation of what happens scientifically when we eat badly, but a reminder, perhaps, that common sense plays a huge part in managing gout.

 Foods That Cause Gout: Next Steps